-Once you’ve implemented your inventory management software, you’ll need to collect relevant internal data about your business’s order history and performance and external data about your business’s industry, market trends, and consumer behavior patterns.
+Once you’ve implemented your inventory management software, you’ll need to collect relevant internal data about your business’s order history and performance and external data about your business’s industry, market trends, and consumer behaviour patterns.

 For internal data, speak to your sales and marketing teams about successful promotions or moments when the business had a surge in demand.
 Map that qualitative information against the quantitative information around your business’s historical order data and inventory analytics.

-For external data, gather industry briefings that document consumer behavior, news articles that share current market conditions, or celebrity social media mentions of your product.
+For external data, gather industry briefings that document consumer behaviour, news articles that share current market conditions, or celebrity social media mentions of your product.
 Are there any demand signals like market disruptions or natural disasters that might affect demand for your product lines?
 You’ll have to record them in this step of the process.

-Step 3: Organize and analyze data
+Step 3: Organise and analyse data

 Some key metrics you should look out for in your data are sales numbers by channel, inventory turnover ratio, and backorder rate.

 Is your business seasonal?
 If so, you should pay special attention to your inventory performance during peak and off-peak sales months.

 Demand forecasting can be done through quantitative and qualitative methods.
 Here are a few different options to help you decide which method might work best for you:

 - Exponential smoothing: This method leverages historical data to make its forecast, but accounts for seasonal variations as well.
 It’s useful for smaller companies because it can use smaller datasets to make its predictions.

 - Regression analysis: This method examines the relationship between two or more specific variables to make its forecast.